Key insights into implementing PR plans

-For example, if the CEO wants to change the corporate culture, you should discuss first, before developing a communication plan, what observable and measurable behaviors will be different if people respect each other more or have more integrity, etc. Once the behaviors reflecting each desired cultural value are defined, the behaviors can be measured before and after the communication plan is implemented.
+For example, if the CEO wants to change the corporate culture, you should first discuss what observable and measurable behaviors will be different if people respect each other more or have more integrity, etc. Once the behaviors reflecting each desired cultural value are defined, the behaviors can be measured before and after the communication plan is implemented.

-Each communication activity should be based on an objective – either a process or a results objective – so that completing all the planned activities means that all the objectives have also been met.
+You should base each communication activity on an objective – either a process or a results objective – so that completing all the planned activities means that all the objectives have also been met.
 This should signify successful achievement of the plan.

 The communication techniques (also known as communication processes or tools) used to achieve objectives can be categorized into activities such as:

 - crisis communication

 - employee communication

 - change communication